Mporzier/tap-ringover/tap_ringover/README.md

 - /users/{user_id}/presences
 - /groups/{group_id}

-The list of the API docs sections that are aren't used in this tap is the following :
+The list of the API docs sections that are aren't used in this tap (because don't have any GET endpoint) is the following :

 - webhook (simulate an event trigger)
 - telecoms (trigger a call between a caller and a recipient)